malumisa/Project_1_team_8/README.md

 ## Further Consideration/Next Steps
-There is need to delve deeper into the analaysis at the provincial and regional levels in order to deduce more insights that can inform policy on measures to stimulate spending
+There is a need to delve deeper into the analaysis at the provincial and regional levels in order to deduce more insights that can inform policy on measures to stimulate spending.
+For example, provinces rolled out lock-down measures (and drew back containment measures) at different times.
+The population of each province is different, as is income.
+How were these variables manifested in the data.

+It will be useful to track whether spending behaviours return to pre-pandemic levels or if Canadians will persist with new learned behaviours with respect to pandemic spending?
+With so many Canadian adversely affected, do we see greater caution and increased savings moving forward?

 ## Links (Additional Sources)
 * https://search.open.canada.ca/en/od/?od-search-portal=Open+Data&search_text=consumer+spending